nickiesong/react-idle/README.md

-# React Idle
+# Enhanced React Idle

 ![logo](./logo.png)

 What?
 -----

-Notifies your app when the user is idle.
+Notifies your app when the user is idle under multiple states.

 Why?
 ----